 Faster broadband has enabled millions of us go online to watch TV and films, listen to music, shop, sell and work – often all at the same time.
 But research reveals that 46% of us have never tested the strength of our broadband signal.

 There are many free-to-use services that analyse your broadband speed in seconds.
-Ofcom, the communications regulator, has one available on its website or as smart phone app.
-It can measure speeds on a range of broadband connection types, and it’s worth running several tests during a single week, in peak usage time (5pm-11pm) and during off-peak times.
+It’s worth running several tests during a single week, in peak usage time (5pm-11pm) and during off-peak times.

 The speed test should be run on a desktop or laptop computer, as results on a mobile phone or tablet may not be 100% accurate.
 For the most accurate results, you should consider connecting your PC to your router via a network cable before running the test.